rockchalkwushock/nextjs-starter-repo/README.md

 The configuration for `commitlint` and `commitizen` can be found in the `package.json`.

+> If you want to skip the CI/CD workflow on a commit you can add [skip ci] or [ci skip] to the commit message and GitHub will not execute the workflow.

 ### `husky` & `lint-staged`

 `husky` is used to run git hooks and `lint-staged` is used to format, lint, and test any code `pre-commit`.